-A book that celebrates the great corporate art collections and programs of the world will be launched at Bonhams HQ, 101 New Bond Street, on January 13th 2014, followed by a two-week exhibition of selected works from leading collections until January 24th.
+A book that celebrates the great corporate art collections and programmes of the world will be launched at Bonhams HQ, 101 New Bond Street, on January 13th 2014, followed by a two-week exhibition of selected works from leading collections until January 24th.

-Authors Peter Harris and Shirley Reiff Howarth have set out to document the best corporate art programs worldwide - the first time this has been attempted.
+Authors Peter Harris and Shirley Reiff Howarth have set out to document the best corporate art programmes worldwide - the first time this has been attempted.
 It has taken them some five years to compile the work, and point out that were the art they examine found in one museum, it would be one of the finest in the world.

 It is thought that the first corporate collection was formed during the Renaissance in 1472 by the Monte dei Paschi bank in Siena, a collection that survives, and thrives, to this day.
 By the mid 1990's half of the Fortune 500 companies and another 2,000 companies in the USA and Europe were actively collecting art.
-Estimated to be worth billions, some of the many treasures to be found in this fascinating book have been seen by the public on loan to variety of museums in traveling exhibitions, but others have never been seen before.
+Estimated to be worth billions, some of the many treasures to be found in this fascinating book have been seen by the public on loan to variety of museums in travelling exhibitions, but others have never been seen before.

-The authors note that reasons for corporate art collecting are many and various and while investing time and funds into an art program can be seen to be outside the range of a company's core business activity there are tangible benefits to them – to se business jargon, corporate art is a 'win-win-win' activity:
+The authors note that reasons for corporate art collecting are many and various and while investing time and funds into an art programme can be seen to be outside the range of a company's core business activity there are tangible benefits to them – to se business jargon, corporate art is a 'win-win-win' activity:

 - The company wins because art in the workplace can boost staff morale and creativity.
-Art helps a company project it's corporate identity in a memorable way, and the acquisition of high quality artwork establishes a company as a progressive organization -with a dynamic approach to business.
+Art helps a company project it's corporate identity in a memorable way, and the acquisition of high quality artwork establishes a company as a progressive organisation -with a dynamic approach to business.